High Performance Git

 Pack Transfer, Protocol v2, and Negotiation

-Transport performance is one of the places where Git's storage engine becomes visible to everyday users.
+Transport performance is one of the places where Git's storage engine surfaces to everyday users.

 Protocol v2